vaetas/build_runner_helper/README.md

 Run `builder -w` or `builder --watch` to trigger build & watch for file changes.

 Run `builder --help` to show usage help.

+Option `--delete-conflicting-outputs` is by enabled default.
+You can disable it.
+See help.